SaaS onboarding best practices for 2024 [+ Checklist]

 Use content to amplify the solution to their current pain points, calm their anxieties, and remind them they can overcome their existing habits.

-Wave App Example
+Wave App example

 For example, the third step in the signup process with Wave prompts new users about the value of their invoicing software.
 The copy reads, “Send professional invoices.
 Designed to get you paid 3x faster, with over $24 billion in invoices sent each year.”